 Christian leaders should imitate the Nurturant God.
 God is love and love is patient, kind, and does not insist on its own way.
 God values our input and invites us to join the divine band and create some music.
 God does not micromanage and control us.
 Instead, God empowers us and takes the risk that we may mess up along the way.
 In addition, God allows for a range of beliefs and practices—a constrained pluralism.
 Leaders should emulate these important values.

 John Sanders is Professor of Religious Studies at Hendrix College.
 He is the co-author of The Openness of God, and author of The God Who Risks and Embracing Prodigals.
 He enjoys basketball and kayaking.

 Does Godly Leadership Require Certainty About God?
 By Mike Edwards

-Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts only.
+Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts.
 No other unrelated emails will be sent.
 Go to About/Using This Site tab at top of page or Menu on phones to help navigate this Site.
-If you wish to discuss anything I have written, you can email me at email@example.com or like my page on FACEBOOK and leave a comment.
+If you wish to discuss anything I have written you can email me at email@example.com or like my page on FACEBOOK and leave a comment.
 I also blog at http://donewithreligion.com